LFRezende/aave-brownie/README.md

 1. Swaping ETH for WETH
-2. Depositing ETH into the contract of WETHGateway.
+2. Depositing WETH into the contract of WETHGateway.
+3. Purchase another token with our ETH collateral
-3. Withdrawing the ETH deposited.
+4. Withdrawing the ETH deposited.

 ## Resources utilized